kfcfk1985/koa_todoList/README.md

 # How to use the TodoList

++ when you use windows,install the redis,then open the cmd ,input:redis-server
 + Create a new local mongoose database called 'test', but don't create any collection.
 + While inside the activity folder, run npm install in terminal.
 + enter base folder,run:node index.js